shamim-akhtar/tpcraw/doc_crawler.md

-## Crawler.py Technical Documentation
+# Crawler.py - Technical Documentation

-### Overview
+## Introduction

-The `crawler.py` script is a Python-based data ingestion tool designed to fetch and process posts and comments from the `r/TemasekPoly` subreddit.
-The script stores the processed data in a Firebase Firestore database, and uses the Google Gemini API for Natural Language Processing (NLP) tasks such as sentiment analysis, emotion detection, category classification, and IIT relevance determination.
+The `crawler.py` script is designed to crawl the subreddit `r/TemasekPoly` and collect posts and comments for sentiment analysis.
+The data is processed using the Google Gemini API, categorized, and stored in Firebase Firestore.
+The tool is intended to provide insights into user sentiment and feedback related to Temasek Polytechnic, including specific relevance to the School of IIT.

-### Purpose
+## Purpose

-The primary purpose of this crawler is to extract relevant discussions from Reddit, perform sentiment analysis, categorize the content, and store the processed data for further visualization and analysis via a dashboard built using Chart.js and Firebase Firestore.
+- Collect user-generated content from `r/TemasekPoly`.
+- Analyze content for sentiment, emotion, category, and IIT relevance.
+- Store the processed data in Firebase Firestore.
+- Provide structured data for visualization on a web-based dashboard.
+- Facilitate trend analysis and user feedback insights over time.

-#### Key Features:
+## Key Features

 1. **Data Collection & Storage:**
-   - Fetches posts and comments from `r/TemasekPoly`.
+   - Fetches posts and comments from `r/TemasekPoly` using PRAW (Python Reddit API Wrapper).
-   - Stores processed data in Firebase Firestore under a structured schema.
+   - Stores processed data in Firebase Firestore with a structured schema.
    - Ensures previously processed posts and comments are not duplicated.

 2. **Sentiment Analysis:**
-   - Utilizes the Google Gemini API for natural language understanding.
+   - Uses the Google Gemini API for NLP-based sentiment, emotion, and category analysis.
-   - Categorizes content by sentiment, emotion, category, and relevance to IIT.
+   - Provides IIT relevance classification (`yes` or `no`).
-   - Calculates weighted sentiment scores considering user engagement (comments and upvotes).
+   - Calculates weighted sentiment scores based on engagement metrics (e.g., upvotes, comments).

 3. **Data Aggregation & Incremental Updating:**
-   - Uses incremental updates to keep Firestore statistics accurate and up-to-date.
    - Supports continuous learning by tracking historical sentiment trends.
+   - Uses incremental updates to maintain Firestore statistics accurately.

 4. **Error Handling & Logging:**
-   - Logs all errors to `crawler_errors.log` for easy debugging and troubleshooting.
+   - Logs all errors to `crawler_errors.log` for debugging and troubleshooting.
-   - Resilient against API failures or Firestore connectivity issues.
+   - Resilient to API failures or Firestore connectivity issues.

 5. **Scheduled Crawling:**
    - Integrated with GitHub Actions to run daily at 5 AM Singapore Time.
-   - Ensures regular data collection without manual intervention.
+   - Ensures consistent data collection without manual intervention.

+## Implementation Details

+The crawler is composed of several functions responsible for distinct tasks:

+### 1. Environment Setup & Initialization
+- Loading environment variables for Reddit and Gemini API credentials.
+- Initializing Firebase Firestore.
+- Setting up logging to record errors.

+### 2. Reddit Data Fetching
+- Fetching posts from `r/TemasekPoly`.
+- Fetching comments for each post.
+- Handling pagination and nested comments.

+### 3. Sentiment Analysis
+- Using Google Gemini API to analyze posts and comments.
+- Extracting sentiment score, emotion, category, and IIT relevance.
+- Generating a summary for each post.

+### 4. Data Storage
+- Saving posts and comments to Firestore.
+- Storing incremental statistics for authors and categories.
+- Ensuring data consistency through transactional updates.

+### 5. Error Handling & Logging
+- Logging errors to `crawler_errors.log`.
+- Handling exceptions during API calls and Firestore interactions.
+- Ensuring resilience through retry mechanisms.

+### 6. Scheduling & Automation
+- Automated crawling via GitHub Actions, scheduled daily at 5 AM Singapore Time.

-### Dependencies
+## Dependencies
 - `praw`: For interacting with Reddit's API to fetch posts and comments.
 - `firebase-admin`: For connecting and saving data to Firebase Firestore.
 - `google-generativeai`: For leveraging Google's Gemini API to analyze text data.